ICS314-Toaster-Lovin/ICS314-Toaster-Lovin.github.io/index.md

 <img src="images/Search-Recipe-Page.png" class="img-fluid" width=400>

-#### Home page, Vendor user

-You can define an "admin" user in the settings.json file.
-This user, after logging in, gets a special entry in the navbar:

 #### Vendor Home page

 This page will list all ingredients that a vendor has listed for sale with the option to edit and add ingredients